Robust Cross-View Gait Recognition with Evidence: A Discriminant Gait GAN (DiGGAN) Approach: Methodology

 \section{Methodology}

 In this section, we describe the framework of the proposed DiGGAN and discuss the details of each component respectively.
-For a convenient discussion, in the rest of the paper, we use $x_i^k$ to denote the GEI image of the $i^{th}$ subject captured at angle $k$, thus $i \in \{1, 2,..., N_s\}$ and $k \in \{1, 2,..., N_v\}$, where $N_s$ is the number of subjects and $N_v$ is the number of the views in the dataset.
+For a convenient discussion, in the rest of the paper, we use $\bm{x}_i^m$ to denote the GEI taken from the $i^{\text{th}}$ subject at angle $m$, thus $i \in \{1, 2,..., N\}$ and $m \in \{1, 2,..., K\}$, where $N$ is the number of subjects and $K$ is the number of views in the dataset.